sajidbuet/sajidbuet.github.io/content/teaching/EEE6002/index.md

 ---
 title: EECE 6002 - (April 2024)

-event: Postgraduate Course
+course_type: Postgraduate

 show_date: false

-location: EEE 625
-address:
-  street: ECE Building, BUET
-  city: Dhaka
-  postcode: '1205'
-  country: Bangladesh

 summary: Selected Topics on Electrical and Electronic Engineering - Quantum Photonics and Quantum Computing
-abstract: 'This course is on the Quantum Photonics and Quantum Computing'
+syllabus: This course is on the Quantum Photonics and Quantum Computing

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.